 Get user size of allocated memory.

-- lw [in] LwMEM instance.
+- lwobj [in] LwMEM instance.
 Set to NULL to use default instance.
-Instance must be the same as used during allocation procedure - ptr [in] Pointer to allocated memory struct lwmem_block_t struct lwmem_block next
+Instance must be the same as used during allocation procedure - ptr [in] Pointer to allocated memory

-Returns Block size for user in units of bytes
+Block size for user in units of bytes